 Criminal Defense in Billings, MT

-Unfortunately, the Montana criminal process more than likely leads to costly fines, jail time and possible incarceration for those who do not have competent legal counsel.
+Unfortunately, the Montana criminal process more than likely leads to costly fines, jail time, and possible incarceration for those who do not have competent legal counsel.
 As jails become increasingly overcrowded, criminal defense attorneys work with prosecutors to reduce the time that you may spend in jail.
-They do this by formulating a plea, reviewing the procedure of the search and seizure, questioning witnesses, gathering evidence, assessing the potential sentence and investigating the prosecutor’s case.
-Furthermore, your Billings criminal defense lawyer helps you understand the complex criminal justice system.
+They do this by formulating a plea, reviewing the procedure of the search and seizure, questioning witnesses, gathering evidence, assessing the potential sentence, and investigating the prosecutor’s case.
+Furthermore, your criminal defense attorney in Billings, MT helps you understand the complex criminal justice system.

 Hiring a Criminal Defense Lawyer in Billings, Montana